ZelCash (ZEL) Price Hits $0.0370 on Major Exchanges

 Equihash

 hashing algorithm.
-It was first traded on January 31st, 2018.
+Its launch date was January 31st, 2018.
 ZelCash’s total supply is 86,939,300 coins.
+ZelCash’s official Twitter account is @Zelcash.
 The Reddit community for ZelCash is /r/zelcash and the currency’s Github account can be viewed here.
-ZelCash’s official Twitter account is @Zelcash.
 ZelCash’s official website is zel.cash.

 ZelCash Coin Trading